 Best Music Composition books

 The free tutorials and articles from Learning Music Skills are supported by music lovers just like you.
 When you purchase through links on my website I may earn an affiliate commission while it doesn’t cost you more.
+For example, as an Amazon Associate, I earn from qualifying purchases.

 Can music composition be learned?
 So you want to improve and get better at composing music, or maybe you just started learning music composition.
 There is nothing that can replace hard work and the actual hours spent writing music.
 But by doing proper research and reading good composition books, you can speed up the process significantly.

-The second reason why you should read some of these books is that you learn to apply music theory in a fun and organized way.
+The second reason is that you learn to apply music theory in a fun and organized way.
 The books that are lined up in this article are perfect for music students learning composition with a teacher or individual studies.
-Because they have great explanations and numerous exercises that you can do to apply the newly learned composition techniques.
-Here are the best books on music composition lined up:
+They have great explanations and there are many exercises that you can do to apply the newly learned composition techniques.
+For keeping your work organised I would advise getting a composition notebook/journal.

 Best Composition and Music Theory Book